fSelect

 Sort by | Sort facet choices by:

-For custom ways of sorting, for example numerically, you can use the facetwp_facet_orderby hook. |
+To customize the sort order, for example switch the ASC/DESC order, or to sort numerically, you can use the facetwp_facet_orderby hook. |

 Count | The maximum number of choices to display.
+Default: 10 .
 Be aware that if your Data source is a hierarchical taxonomy, the count includes the child terms/categories.
 If the count is too low, (some) child options will not show up.

 What are value modifiers?